History of early Islamic Tunisia: Maghribi origin

 From the start the Shi'a Fatimid movement had been focused on expansion eastward toward the heartland of Islam.
 Soon the new Mahdi ordered an attack on Egypt by a Fatimid army of Kotama Berbers led by his son al-Qa'im, once in 914, and again in 919; the Fatimids quickly took Alexandria, but both times lost it to the Sunni Abbasids.
 Probing for weakness, the Mahdi then sent an invasion westward, but his forces met with mixed results.
 Many Sunnis, including the Umayyad Caliph of al-Andalus and the Zenata Berber kingdom in Morocco, effectively opposed him because of his Ismaili Shi'a affiliation.
 The Mahdi did not follow Maliki law; he taxed harshly, incurring further resentment.
 His capital Mahdiya was more a fort than a princely city.
 The Maghrib was disrupted, being contested between the Zenata in the west and the Sanhaja who favored the Fatimids.
-Yet eventually Fatimid authority spread to most of al-Magrib.The Sanhaja Berbers were associated with the Kotama.
-H. Mones, "The conquest of North Africa and the Berber resistance" in General History of Africa (1992), volume III, at 118-119.
+Yet eventually Fatimid authority spread to most of al-Maghrib.

 After the death of the Mahdi, there came the popular Kharijite revolt of 935, under Abu Yazid (nicknamed Abu Himara, "the man on a donkey").
 Abu Yazid was known to ride about clad in common clothes accompanied by his wife and four sons.
 This Berber revolt, centering on a social justice appeal with respect to Kharijite ideals, gathered a wide following; by 943 it was said to be spreading confusion far and wide.
 The Mahdi's son, the Fatimid caliph al-Qa'im, became besieged in his capital Mahdiya.
 The situation appeared desperate when a relief column led by Ziri ibn Manad broke through the siege with supplies and reinforcements for the Fatimids.
 Eventually Abu Yazid lost much of his following and in 946 was defeated in battle; this was the work of the son of al-Qa'im, the next Fatimid caliph, Ishmail, who accordingly took the sobriquet Mansur, the "victor".
 Mansur then moved his residence and his government to Kairouan.
 Fatimid rule continued to be under attack by Sunni power to the west, i.e., the Umayyad Caliphate in Al-Andalus.
 Nonetheless the Fatimids prospered.